RasaHQ/lena-examples/README.md

 - `pattern_session_start` has been modified to allow you to set a slot to trigger error in `list_contact` flow
 - there is a slot `custom_action_error` that will be true if the custom action fails.
 Branch on that slot.
 How to scale?

 This is the ideal conversation.
-Maybe better pattern_completed
+Maybe better without `pattern_completed` (not sure how to do that yet)
 ```
 <--- convo starts --->
 Bot: Do you want to test error handling?